sakinateymurlu/SQL-Case-Study/README.md

 # SQL Case Studies

-A collection of real-world SQL case studies to demonstrate practical data analysis skills.
+A collection of real-world SQL case studies to demonstrate practical data analysis skills using Oracle SQL.

+---

 ## 📁 Case Studies

 ### 1. Customer Analysis
-- Goal: Identify top 10 customers based on total spending and number of orders.
+- *Goal:* Identify top 10 customers based on total spending and number of orders.
-- Techniques: GROUP BY, COUNT(), SUM(), ORDER BY, LIMIT
+- *Techniques used:* GROUP BY, COUNT(), SUM(), ORDER BY, LIMIT

+### 2. Sales Trend Analysis
+- *Goal:* Analyze monthly sales trends to identify growth or decline periods.
+- *Techniques used:* TO_CHAR(), SUM(), COUNT(), GROUP BY, ORDER BY

+---

 ## 📌 Purpose

-This repository is designed to showcase SQL query writing skills in real-world business scenarios such as customer behavior, sales trends, and performance metrics.
+This repository focuses on solving business-oriented problems using Oracle SQL queries and helps reinforce database skills through real-life scenarios such as:

+- Customer behavior analysis
+- Sales trend tracking
+- Performance measurement

+All case studies are designed to simulate real business use cases.

+---

 ## 🛠️ Tools Used

-- PostgreSQL / MySQL (queries are platform-neutral)
+- Oracle SQL (main database system used)
+- PL/SQL (beginner level – learning in progress)
-- GitHub for version control
+- GitHub for version control and portfolio presentation

+> Note: These case studies are based on Oracle SQL syntax, written in standard query format.

 ---

-More case studies coming soon!
+✨ More case studies coming soon!